 The DSA, also known as the Digital Services Act, is considered to be the next major project for shaping the digital revolution by the EU after the General Data Protection Regulation.
 The EU Commission’s goal is to establish new rules for online platforms, especially for very large ones, such as Google, Apple, Facebook, Amazon, Airbnb, or Booking.com with the DSA.

 The Digital Services Act (DSA) provides Europe with the chance to set global standards.
 The DSA will regulate the free exchange of opinions online, our choices as consumers, the right to privacy, and the basic principles of a global Internet.
 The rights and freedoms of citizens must be placed at the center of the new framework.
 Digital communications have the immense potential to allow everyone to have a voice, to mobilise and to connect globally – but they can also pose a very real threat to fundamental rights, our democracies and our economies.
-Therefore, the DSA must tackle the root of the problem and the harmful surveillance capitalist business models for the online world.
+Therefore, the DSA needs to tackle the root of the problem and the harmful surveillance capitalist business models for the online world.

 I have criticised the Commission’s proposal for failing short of addressing the challenges, but in some respects it would make things even worse.
 It encourages the use of error-prone upload filters and other instruments of privatised surveillance and control by platforms.
 It labels anonymity (“inauthentic use”) a risk.